What we do

 • Rooted in the experiences of those most affected by HIV.

-Our history
+aidsmap's history

-NAM (now known as aidsmap) was founded by Peter Scott in 1987.
+NAM (later known as aidsmap) was founded by Peter Scott in 1987.
 Peter was working at the heart of the community affected by HIV – at the London Lesbian and Gay Switchboard.
 At that time there was extensive misinformation about HIV and AIDS, much of it confused and homophobic.

 Peter and a group of committed volunteers set about creating a source of calm, authoritative and trustworthy information on which those living with HIV in the UK could rely.
 Thus, the National AIDS Manual (or NAM) was born.